 The relative age composition ISS across uncertainty scenarios revealed patterns among species types, where flatfish and gadids had similar reductions in age composition ISS, and greater reductions that rockfish age composition ISS, when the additional sources of uncertainty were included in the bootstrap-simulation procedure (bottom panels of Figure 2).
 Including ageing error for rockfish had a larger proportional reduction in relative ISS than including growth variability.
 However, when pooling the growth data across years, growth variability had a larger proportional reduction for flatfish and gadid relative ISS than adding ageing error.
 Gadids exhibited the greatest variability in the proportional reduction in relative ISS and extended to the largest reduction in relative ISS, while rockfish had the smallest reduction in relative ISS across the uncertainty scenarios, in general.
-Overall, when adding both ageing error and growth variability the median decrease in age composition ISS was 72% for flatfish, 56% for gadids, and 88% for rockfish when compared to age composition ISS that doesn’t include these sources of uncertainty.
-We also note an interesting result in which for some instances the relative ISS was larger than 100%, indicating that when implementing ageing error and growth variability there is a random chance that the age composition ISS could increase compared to the ISS that does not include these sources of uncertainty.
-However, this occurred in a small number of instances (in general, for less than 25% of the stock-year age composition ISS).
+Overall, when adding both ageing error and growth variability the median decrease in age composition ISS was 72% for flatfish, 56% for gadids, and 88% for rockfish when compared to age composition ISS that does not include these sources of uncertainty.
+We also note an interesting result where there are a few instances that the relative ISS is greater than 1.0.
+This indicaties that when implementing ageing error and growth variability there is a random chance that the age composition ISS could increase compared to the base ISS.
+However, this occurred for less than 25% of the stock-year age composition ISS.

+Similar reductions in age composition ISS were observed in the growth data treatment whether using pooled or annual growth data for flatfish or rockfish, however, annual ISS decreased less for gadids (top of Figure 3, shown for individual stocks in Figures S1 and S2).
+In general, for all the species types, the relative ISS was smaller when using pooled growth data compared to annual growth data, indicating an increase in uncertainty when using pooled growth data as compared to annual growth data.
+Further, the variability in the relative ISS was reduced when using annual growth data as compared to pooled growth data in the growth variability uncertainty scenario (GV), for all species types, though this was particularly true for flatfish and gadids.